 Listen to Jethro Tull Perform 'Cold Wind to Valhalla'

-Regardless, this period inspired some of Jethro Tull's most enduring songs – including the opening barnburner title-track (which incorporates a blaring guitar solo from Barre), the folky churn and jerky explosions of "Cold Wind to Valhalla," the acoustic-orchestral ballad "Requiem," the 17-minute epic "Baker Street Muse" and the sultry "Black Satin Dancer."
+Regardless, the period inspired some of Jethro Tull's most enduring songs, including the opening title track (which incorporates a blaring guitar solo from Barre), the folky churn and jerky explosions of "Cold Wind to Valhalla," the acoustic-orchestral ballad "Requiem," the 17-minute epic "Baker Street Muse" and the sultry "Black Satin Dancer."